What Is an SOC Code? | Standard Occupational Classification Explained

 Occupations

-Work performed (job duties) for workforce analytics
+Work performed and occupational role for workforce analysis

 SOC